Sara D. Roosevelt Park

-Sara Delano Roosevelt Park is a 7.8 acre park in the Lower East Side of the New York City borough of Manhattan.
+Sara Delano Roosevelt Park is a 7.8 acre park on the Lower East Side of the New York City borough of Manhattan.
 The park, named after Sara Roosevelt (1854–1941), the mother of President Franklin Delano Roosevelt, stretches north–south along seven blocks between East Houston Street on the Lower East Side and Canal Street in Chinatown, bordered by Chrystie Street on the west and Forsyth Street on the east.
 The park is operated and maintained by the New York City Department of Parks and Recreation.

 The park cuts off Stanton, Rivington, Broome and Hester Streets between Chrystie and Forsyth Streets, and is crossed by Delancey and Grand Streets.

 History

 The site was previously occupied by walk-up apartments and before that, an African-American burial ground.
-Originally, part of it was the Dutch Reformed Church Cemetery.
+Part of it was once the Dutch Reformed Church Cemetery.

 The land was originally acquired by the city of New York in 1929 for the purpose of widening Chrystie and Forsyth Streets and building low-cost housing, but was instead used for parkland.
 The park was named for Sara Roosevelt, the mother of Franklin D. Roosevelt, in March 1934, despite her written objection.
 The park was completed in September 1934.
 It was designed under the leadership of newly installed Parks Commissioner Robert Moses, landscape architect Gilmore D. Clarke, and architect Aymar Embury II.
 The original design placed an emphasis on athletic fields and "active recreation" spaces for children, such as wading pools, with separate areas for boys and girls.